commul/all4ling/content/english/docs/zeitshift/citizen-science.md

 - accelerate research progress
 - make text more searchable and usable
-- create new knowledge, for education and research alike
+- create new knowledge for education and research alike
 - make the newspaper collection more discoverable
 - preserve the historical memory of Tyrol